f5devcentral/f5-rseries-training/docs/rseries_diagnostics.rst

 Viewing Logs from the CLI
 --------------------------

-In the F5OS CLI the paths are simplified so that you don’t have know the underlying directory structure.
-You can use the **file list path** command to see the files inside the **log/system/** directory, use the tab complete to see the options:
+In the F5OS CLI, the paths are simplified so that you don’t have to know the underlying directory structure.
+You can use the **file list path** command to see the files inside the **log/system/** directory; use the tab complete to see the options:

 .. code-block:: bash